Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/ActionAssets.md

 #### Picking Controls

 The most important property of any Binding is the [control path](Controls.md#control-paths) it's bound to.
 To edit it, open the __Path__ drop-down list.
-This will pop up a Control picker window.
+This pops up a Control picker window.

 ![Control Picker](Images/InputControlPicker.png)